the-real-i9/i9chat-server/README.md

 ### Open Group Chat Stream

 This stream (endpoint) should open (be accessed) as soon as the client is online, and remain open until the client goes offline, after which it is closed.
 This, basically, is how the client lets the server know they are online or offline.

-> Note!
-The structure of a chat message is defined in the "Send message" endpoint section.

 **URL:** `ws://localhost:8000/api/app/user/open_group_chat_stream`